SAN FRANCISCO - When the front office put the 2019 Giants together, Wednesday's bottom of the ninth was what everyone had in mind.

 Duggar did, jumping up immediately and screaming as he joined a raucous celebration.
 The Giants had calmed down a half-hour later, and Posey took on a somber note when pointing out that the Giants have to build on this.
 They can't let the feeling dissipate and then play poorly in Cincinnati, where they got swept last year.

 The Giants will worry about that over the next 48 hours.
 For now, Posey is focused on something else.
-He chased first baseman Brandon Belt out of the victory scrum but wouldn't say what Belt did to him.
+He chased Brandon Belt out of the victory scrum but wouldn't say what Belt did with him.
 It probably involved a tap below the belt of some point.

 "I'll get him back," Posey said.